petermoorey/bgp-visibility/README.md

 - Alert on incidents within an ASN (basically a free version of BGPMon).
 - Assessment of BGP security (RPKI etc.)
 - Streaming of live routing events/notifications
-- Build Angular website, with Firebase or Django Rest Framework backend
+- Build Angular website, with Firebase backend
-- Host webiste on Google Cloud Run
+- Host website on Google Cloud Run

 ## Sprint 1
 - Completed 30% of Angular course on Udemy